Section B1: General Competition Rules

 PLAYERS, SPECTATORS AND OFFICIALS TO OBSERVE OPERATIONAL RULES

 B1:27 Each Club agrees that Players, Officials and spectators are only allowed to take part in or attend Matches or otherwise be involved in the business of or the conduct of playing matters at any Member on condition that they observe the Operational Rules and each Club agrees to procure that these Operational Rules are enforced and observed by players, officials and spectators and are part of the contract between the Club and each spectator.

 B1:28 Each Club shall comply with the Match Day Operations Manual and Sections D1 and D2 of these Rules.

 SUBMISSION OF FORMS

-B1:28 Clubs shall submit such information and complete such forms in the timescales as the Board shall reasonably specify from time to time.
+B1:29 Clubs shall submit such information and complete such forms in the timescales and format as the Board shall reasonably specify from time to time.

 B1:30 Each Club shall comply the mandatory sections of the RFL Medical Standards as published from time to time.